-Bike paths run along the park’s western and northern edges.
+Bike paths run along the park’s western and northern edges, although this too may be changing soon.
 In wintertime a large section of the pond is cleared for skating.

 The park has a lot of squirrels, including occasional pale champagne quasi-albino ones, but it’s so much a true city park that there are no semi-wild forested areas left and thus no space for bigger wildlife.

 On old maps, the terrain of the park is sometimes marked as Logan’s Park.
 In 1845 James Logan rented some of the land to the federal government, which used it for a military shooting range, but in 1889 the city started working on landscaping and layout.
 Gradually acquiring neighbouring pieces of land, by 1909 the city had created a sizable park which it named after Louis-Hippolyte Lafontaine (1807-1864), author of many of the political reforms that led to the confederation of Canada after his death.